-Search Process tab.
-In the open session, select the Search Process tab.
-Use this page to review details related to the search process.
+3. Select the Search Process tab to review details related to the search process.
 Each line on the graph indicates a new indexing recommendation.

 - Use your cursor to hover over a line on the graph to display a summary of the recommendation's improvements (in a tool tip).
 Then click View details (in the tool tip) to open the Results page for the selected recommendation. - Select All in the Display Range box, to display all index recommendations in the graph. - Click List all results to display all index recommendations and their cost improvement values in a grid format.
 Click a recommendation in the list to open the results page for the selected recommendation. - 4.
-View Latest Results.
-On the Search Process page, click View Latest Result to view the final recommendation (or the last recommendation if the search process is ongoing).
+Select the Results tab to view the final recommendation (or the last recommendation if the search process is ongoing).